The Columbia Redmond Mid is an inexpensive option for a light, mid-height hiking boot that does not compromise comfort in its lightweight design.

 After one or two days out, the Redmonds began to show wear in the mesh upper.
 For people with wider feet, we noticed that wear began to show in the toe box almost immediately.
 The combination of leather and mesh panels on the sides allowed for more wear to than a boot with less stitching, such as the Ahnu Montara III.

 For new hikers that are not willing to pay the big bucks quite yet, these are a great introductory hiking boot.
-Found online for around $100, the Redmond Mid are our price point boot.
-They offer the support that comes along in a hiking boot, but are an exceptional price (more along the lines of a hiking shoe).
+Found online for around $100, the Redmond Mid are a price point boot.
+They offer a bit of extra support than hiking shoes while costing in the same range.

 We wore this contender while hopping around boulders and were disappointed to learn that while they moved with us and were comfortable, they were not very water-resistant.